ahawkins/semaphore-continuous-deployment/article.md

 Enter Ansible and CloudFormation!
 We'll use CloudFormation to create the previously mentioned resources.
 Ansible allows us to deploy the cloudformation stack.
 This is powerful because Ansible automatically creates or updates the CloudFormation stacks.
 Whoa!
-Continous infrastructure deployment.
+Continuous infrastructure deployment.
 I'll start by providing the CloudFormation template but I won't go completely in-depth.
 Plenty of other resources are better for that.